 Save images to a computer and view them there

-Save images and view them manually (USB connection) (pages 123, 132).
+- Save images and view them manually (USB connection) (pages 122, 131). - Transfer images to a computer automatically over a wireless LAN for viewing (Eye-Fi) (page 135).

 Transfer images stored on your computer to camera memory